thass0/thass0.github.io/site/state-of-software.md

 real danger isn't just today's targeted ads and manipulated content -- it's how this accumulated surveillance power could be used to restrict and shape public discourse in the future.

+I also think the attenting thing is a big deal and tons of people are being manipulated into being willing, brain-off consumers.

 Ads seem to be on the rise beyond free-to-download software.
 [Even iOS comes with ads now](https://support.apple.com/guide/iphone/control-how-apple-delivers-advertising-to-you-iphf60a6a256/ios),